Call

 What is Moderate (Conscious) Sedation?

-Moderate sedation, or conscious sedation, is a medical technique used to achieve a controlled state of reduced awareness and responsiveness in patients undergoing certain medical procedures.
+Moderate sedation, also known as conscious sedation, is a medical technique that induces a controlled state of reduced awareness and responsiveness in patients undergoing specific procedures.

 It is commonly employed for procedures that require patient cooperation and comfort without the need for deep sedation.
 Understanding the nuances of moderate sedation is essential for healthcare providers to ensure both patient safety and procedural efficacy.